General Studies is not a true program; it has no structured group of courses, but may allow you to:

-Applications for priority admission for Fall semester are accepted from April 130 only.
-See Priority admission in the Admissions & Registration section for information.
+Applications for admission with registration priority for Fall semester are accepted from April 130 only.
+See Admission with registration priority under the Admissions & Registration section.

 B.C. secondary school graduation or equivalent

 For information about equivalents to B.C.
-Grade 12 graduation, see B.C.
-Secondary school graduation or equivalent in the Admissions & Registration section.
+Grade 12 graduation, see Equivalent to B.C. secondary school graduation under the Admissions & Registration section.

 Course selection and transferability

-For further information on transferring credit, please see Guidelines for Transfer, in the Transfer of Credit section.
+For further information on transferring credit, please see Guidelines for Transfer under the Credit for Prior Learning section.

 General Studies diploma requirements